Shipping & Returns

 Our dark chocolate is made from two ingredients: cocoa beans and certified organic sugar.
 Our cocoa butter, which we uniquely press in-house, is made from the same cocoa beans that we use to make our chocolate.
 Our chocolate is unofficially organic.
 We go to great lengths to make sure the farmers do not use chemicals and pesticides; not only do they sign a contract, but we also visit these farms yearly and can personally verify their practices.
 We also make sure that our beans are shade grown and that the cocoa trees are intercropped with other trees and crops.
 Our cocoa beans are not certified, however, in part for the same reason we aren’t Fair Trade certified—the certification process for the beans is very expensive and our farmers can’t afford it.
 Though we are not certified organic, our beans can be traced completely back to their origin.
 We have the name of every farmer who contributed to each crop.
 On our packaging and our website, we state the bean origin, the bean variety, the percentage of cocoa content, the process (bean to bar), and on most of our chocolate bars, the name, and story of the farmers from whom we sourced the cocoa beans for the bar inside.
 For specific product information regarding ingredients and nutrition information, visit that product's landing page.
 If you have any additional questions, please feel free to contact us.

-Everything we make is gluten-free except for our seasonal Limited Edition S'more Bark, Dark Chocolate + Malted Milk CollaBARation™ Bar and Chocolate Covered Malt Balls.
+Everything we make is gluten-free except for our Chocolate Covered S'more Bites, Dark Chocolate + Malted Milk CollaBARation™ Bar and Chocolate Covered Malt Balls.
 Our signature dark chocolates contain only two ingredients: cocoa beans and organic sugar.
 We don’t use lecithin, vanilla, or any other additives.

 The majority of our products are Kosher Certified.
 The certification varies by product, but details on each product’s specific Kosher certification can be found on the product pages.
 Our certifying partner is Vaad HaKashruth in Kansas City, MO.

-All nutritional, allergen, and ingredient information can be found under the specific page for each and every product we make.
+All nutritional, allergen, and ingredient information can be found under the specific page for each & every product we make.
 Note that each product is processed in a facility that also processes milk, goat's milk, peanuts, tree nuts and wheat.
-You can also find Nutrition Information here, and Allergen/Special Dietary Information for all of our products, here.
-Don't hesitate to contact us at email@example.com with any questions or concerns you may have.
+You can find Allergen/Special Dietary Information for all of our products, here.
+Don't hesitate to contact us at firstname.lastname@example.org with any questions or concerns you may have.

-We do not have sugar free or sugar substitute chocolate bars.
-Our chocolate contains three (two, really, since the cocoa butter comes from the same cocoa beans) ingredients: cocoa beans, organic sugar, and cocoa butter (that comes from the cocoa beans).
+We do indeed!
+Enter our 100% Dark Chocolate Bar, made with zero sugar and just two ingredients (one really, since the cocoa butter is pressed from the same cocoa beans!): cocoa beans and cocoa butter, that's it!
 We make the cocoa butter ourselves and we are the first small batch chocolate maker in the US to do this.
-We do, however, have Roasted Cocoa Nibs, which do not contain sugar.
+We'd also suggest our Roasted Cocoa Nibs, the purest form (what chocolate is made from!) you can get!

 The big deal is—we are the first small batch chocolate maker in the U.S. to press our own cocoa butter AND the first makers of natural cocoa powder.
 Our Natural Cocoa Powder is made right in our factory using the same beans we use to make our dark chocolate.
 We have a custom press in our factory that we use to make the cocoa press cake from cocoa liquor that we create with beans from our various origins.
 The press cake is then milled into a powder that is easy to bake with, make hot cocoa or ice cream and so many other things.
 It is an authentic single origin powder that is unsweetened and non-alkalized.
 The true flavor of the beans translates into a rich dark cocoa powder great for baking.